Pentax K-3 II vs Sony A7R III

 Review summary: Pentax K-3 II vs Sony A7R III

-So what conclusions can be drawn?
-Is there a clear favorite between the Pentax K-3 II and the Sony A7R III?
+So how do things add up?
+Is the Pentax K-3 II better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Pentax K-3 II: